utahplt/ifT-benchmark/README.md

     if f(x):
         return x + 1 // type of x is refined to Number
     else:
-        return x // type of x is not refined, thus not compatible with the return type
+        return String.length(x) // type of x is not refined, thus not compatible with the return type
 ```

 ### `predicate_checked`